GorillaOfDestiny/SpellWritingGuide/README.md

 # SpellWritingGuide

 This is the tidier version of the code used in the [Spell Writing Guide](https://www.drivethrurpg.com/product/429711/The-Spell-Writing-Guide?manufacturers_id=22808) which aims to provide a simple method by which we can draw spells in D&D 5e.
 The system is general to any system and easy to modify, I will explain this later.

+# **!!!
+OLD REPO ALERT !!!**

+**THIS IS RUBBISH**, or at least it's out of date.

+[GO HERE](https://github.com/GorillaOfDestiny/SpellWriting) for a much nicer and more complete repo.
+I'm only keeping this active for those curious about the old methods of generating things.

 ## Setup